connorheyz/online-notes/md-articles/ap-comp-gov/3-13-Notes.md

 There is a higher percentage of women in college.
 However, they are "equal but different" which gives men more power in some areas.

 ### Population Skyrockets
 In 1989, the population grew to 3.2 million.
 In the 90s, the population goes to half of that.
-The Iran-Iraq War and family planning caused a lot
+The Iran-Iraq War and family planning caused a lot of death.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzgyMzg2Mjk3LC0xNDcxOTg1MDMsMTk2OD
+eyJoaXN0b3J5IjpbLTE3OTY5NDM1NjgsLTE0NzE5ODUwMywxOT
-U1MjExMCwtMTE1NTU1ODczNSwxNTI3NjE4MDQ0LC00NjM1OTEx
+Y4NTUyMTEwLC0xMTU1NTU4NzM1LDE1Mjc2MTgwNDQsLTQ2MzU5
-NzUsLTc3MDU3MTc0NF19
+MTE3NSwtNzcwNTcxNzQ0XX0=
 -->